-One official transcript from each of the colleges and universities you have attended as a registered student, regardless of the number of courses taken, is required.
 Management/Economics will accept unofficial transcripts and/or academic documents uploaded through the online application system for review purposes.
 You will only need to provide official transcripts and/or academic records at the request of Management/Economics department or if you are recommended for admission.
+One uploaded transcript from each of the colleges and universities you have attended as a registered student, regardless of the number of courses taken, is required.

-If your native language is not English, you must send both an official transcript in the language of instruction and a certified official English translation.
+If your native language is not English and you are recommended for admission, you must send both an official transcript in the language of instruction and a certified official English translation.
 If your degree is not shown as having been awarded directly on the transcript, then you must also provide a certified official copy of your diploma in the language of instruction and a certified official English translation.

 All transcripts and/or academic documents uploaded to the online application system are considered unofficial and are for review purposes only.
 An official transcript bears the original signature of the registrar and/or the original seal of the issuing institution.
 If requested by the graduate program or if you are recommended for admission, you must submit official transcripts and/or academic documents directly to the graduate program to which you are applying.